offthedial/site/src/pages/idtga/rules.md

 Subs must be approved by a TO and have signed up as a sub at [otd.ink/signup](https://otd.ink/signup).

-If all options are exhausted, your team will be disqualified and become emergency subs.
+If all options are exhausted, your team will be disbanded and become emergency subs.

 ## Team Updates